How Forest works

-Forest is not a membership organisation nor are we run by committee (a source of great disappointment to the Communist Party of Britain!).
+Forest is not a membership organisation nor are we run by committee.
 We are, quite simply, a lobby group whose role is to protect the interests of adults who choose to smoke or consume tobacco.

 We do that by communicating with politicians and the media on a variety of tobacco-related issues including public smoking bans, tobacco displays and vending machines, tobacco duty, cross-border shopping and plain packaging.
 Other issues include the 'denormalisation' of smoking and threats to ban smoking in private vehicles and in outdoor areas such as parks and beaches.